 - Insufficient capital: There is lack j adequate capital to run the society.
 They rely heavily on members’ contribution which may not be enough.

-- Inefficient management: committee in charge of administration usually consists of people who are specialists and are part-time man a hence the society may not be effect and efficiently managed.
+- Inefficient management: committee in charge of administration usually consists of people who are specialists and are part-time men hence the society may not be effectively and efficiently managed.

 - High rate of embezzlement: M the leaders in co-operative societies highly corrupt; some often embark embezzlement and misuse of belonging to the societies.

 - Problem of loan recovery: The s may not be able to recover loans given to members ’, this may destabilize the Recovery is difficult and in some even impossible.

 - High level of illiteracy: The majority of members of co-operative society are illiterate and such people are not: make positive contributions to the growth of the society.

 - Lack of initiative: There is usually of individual initiative as the s, confers on everyone equal rights opportunities.

 - Evasion of tax: Most of the net of Co-operative Societies are not rather they share it among themselves.

 - Limited expansion: Co-operative societies in most cases cannot expand due to limited capital available to them.